omock-com/edx-documentation/en_us/course_authors/source/set_up_course/pub_create_ann_course/pub_create_edit_course/pub_course_creation.rst

      - Learner testimonials
    * - Enrollment track (also called certificate type)
      - FAQ
-   * - Price of a certificate
+   * - Price of a certificate (if the course offers a certificate)
      - Syllabus
    * - Short and long description
      -